pavelraiden/noktvrn_ai_artist/docs/modules/style_adaptor.md

 ## Role

-Translates high-level artist profile characteristics and evolution directives into concrete, actionable parameters suitable for use by content generation APIs (Suno, Luma) and stock footage selection logic (Pexels).
+Translates high-level artist profile characteristics and evolution directives into concrete, actionable parameters suitable for use by content generation APIs (Suno) and stock footage selection logic (Pexels).

 ## Inputs